poo92/AdraFullTest_FrontEnd/README.md

   1. Clone or download the project
   2. Go to the folder and run npm install in command line.
   3. To run the project : au run
-  4. To check the front end with locally running backend change the BASE_URL in /src/custom/urlconfig.js file.
+  4. To check the frontend with locally running backend change the BASE_URL in /src/custom/urlconfig.js file.
   5. To build and deploy the project : au build --env prod Then copy the file index.html and the folder /scripts to the main deployment folder on your server.